DhruvMaradiya/Travelogram_/README.md

 It has A authentication system for user
 Make sure if u want to run project easily make you firebase account and enable authentication with email

+# VIDEOS AND SCREENSHOTOS ARE IN THE MAIN FOLDER ONLY

 ## Getting Started